Quick start guide

 • django_registration_activate is the account-activation view.

-• django_registration_activation_complete is the post-activation success message.
+• django_registration_activation_complete is the default post-activation success message.

 • django_registration_disallowed is a message indicating registration is not currently permitted.